ktpatel11/Chat/Text chat application.md

 # Step A: Create one HTML file.

-> to add HTML tag and css file start your coding with following command.
+> to add HTML tag and css file start your coding with following code.

 ```sh
 <!DOCTYPE HTML>